lukecarbis/better-faster-stronger/presentation.md

 ???

-There is so much to learn when you're first starting out with WordPress development.
+There is a lot to learn when you're first starting out with WordPress development.

 Most of us start out by copying some code into our themes functions.php file.
 It's quick and dirty, but it works.
 You might not even understand *how* it works, but that's okay for now.